MQ-Student-Jesse-Nguyen/MQ-Cybersec/Beginner/README.md

-# Vulnhub for Beginners
+# Pen-testing for Beginners

-## Setup the vulnerable lab
+## Setup a Vulnhub lab

 - Root Me
     - Chooses Vulnhub box and setups for you